2022 Guide on Format Partition in Linux [Step-by-Step Tutorial] - Qiling

 Guide 3.
 Format Partition in Linux with NTFS File System

 Step 3.
-Now locate the selected Partition and validate that it uses the NFTS file system.
+Locate the selected partition and verify that it is using the NTFS file system.

 format ntfs partition

-Well, besides using commands to format a partition in Linux, you can also format a partition for Linux tests in Windows.
-Here, you may like to know a professional format tool, Qiling Partition Master.
+Besides using commands to format a partition in Linux, you can also format a partition for Linux tests in Windows using a professional format tool like Qiling Partition Master.

 Qiling Partition Master Format Partitions For Linux Tests

-As we mentioned above, Qiling Partition Master is one of the leading and advanced partition managers who can help you to format partitions in Linux-supported systems.
-It can format partitions to EXT 2/3/4 easily and you can finish this process with simple clicks.
+Qiling Partition Master is a leading partition manager that can format partitions in Linux-supported systems, making it easy to format partitions to EXT 2/3/4 with simple clicks.

 Now, let's see how to use Qiling Partition Master to format a partition to the format you want.